 How to Improve Your Project Management Skills

 Project management requires a diverse skill set, from communication to team leadership to technical planning and reporting.
 But how can you improve your project management skills?
-Earning and/or renewing a project management certificate is one way, but there are many other ways you can hone your project management skills for even greater success on the job.
+Earning or renewing a project management certificate is one way, but there are many other opportunities to hone your project management skills for even greater success on the job.

 - Tap into your network of subject matter experts and resources and ask them for any tips they can share

-- Consider reading other resources on how to improve project management skills, such as those published by the Project Management Institute or the Wrike blog.
+- Read resources on project management skills, such as those published by the Project Management Institute or the Wrike blog

 Common areas for improvement

-One of the primary responsibilities—and one of the most important—of a project manager is to communicate clearly and effectively with all stakeholders and team members.
-Come up with a consistent communication plan for your project, identifying all those who will need to stay up to date and planning out various methods of reaching them:
+One of the primary — and most important — responsibilities of a project manager is to communicate clearly and effectively with all stakeholders and team members.
+Come up with a consistent communication plan for your project, identify all those who need to stay up to date, and plan various methods of reaching them.
+These could be:

 - Group meetings